terencehonles/mailman/src/mailman/model/docs/bounce.rst

 There is a suite of bounce detectors that are used to heuristically extract the bouncing email addresses.
 Various techniques are employed including VERP, DSN, and magic.
-It is the bounce queue's responsibility to extract the set of bouncing email addrsses.
+It is the bounce runner's responsibility to extract the set of bouncing email addresses.
 These are passed one-by-one to the registration interface.

     >>> event = processor.register(mlist, 'anne@example.com', msg)